Preliminaries

 ---|---|---|---|---|---|

 - Most of these exercises are already accessible before the official evaluation opens.
 You are free to engage with them earlier, but be aware that changes may occur up until the official opening.
-After the evaluation opens the exercise is “frozen” and you can solve it and submit it.
+After the evaluation opens, the exercise is “frozen”, and you can solve and submit it.

-These will be solved in small groups of 3 people maximum but the modality is the same as the weekly exercises.
+These are solved in small groups of up to 3 people, with the same modality as the weekly exercises.
 They will be a bit more involved content-wise.
-Instructions on the group forming modality are provided via Piazza.
+Instructions on group formation are provided via Piazza.

 Exercise ID | Topic | Evaluation opens | Evaluation closes | Deadline status | Available Submissions |